 NEW!
 Also offered in UA Online!

 Innovations in communication and computational technology are fundamentally changing the ways we create, process, share, manage, and shape knowledge.
-A degree in Information Science and eSociety will prepare students for contemporary life and work in the 21st century by studying topics such as privacy issues, ethics, information manipulation and the impact of social media on daily life.
+A degree in Information Science and eSociety will prepare students for contemporary life and work in the 21st century by studying topics such as privacy issues, digital storytelling, information manipulation, digital discourse, and the impact of social media on daily life.

 Mediated marketing or service, online collaborative work, social media use and management across health, education, business, or civic sectors, as well as information analysis typify professions that relate to an Information Science and eSociety degree.
-Potential jobs can in this field of study can include: Social Media Specialist, Marketing Research Analyst, Content Writer, Communications Director, and Web Administrator.
+Potential jobs can in this field of study can include: Social Media Specialist, Marketing Research Analyst, Content Writer, Communications Director, and Digital Marketing Director.

 Some information about the origins of eSociety, since re-named to the current B.A. degree in Information Science and eSociety, can be viewed here

 Requirements for the Information Science and eSociety B.A.: